-You can bookmark, save, or copy links to items like articles and e-books from the Library's databases for easy access later.
-However, for most databases like those from EBSCO and ProQuest, you **cannot copy the URL from your browser's address bar.**
+You can bookmark, save, or copy links to items like articles and e-books from most of the Library's databases for easy access later.
+However, for most databases, like those from EBSCO, you **cannot copy the URL from your browser's address bar.**

-There are a few databases where this is okay.
-For example, CQ Researcher, as well as any open access databases that don't require authentication (PQDT Open, Pubmed Central, for example).
+There are a few databases where copying the link from the address bar works.
+For example, APA's Academic Writer, as well as any open access databases that don't require authentication (PQDT Open, Pubmed Central, for example).

-Also, note that currently we can't directly link to any documents from Westlaw Campus Research.
+Note that currently, we can't directly link to any documents from Westlaw Campus Research.
 For this database, download copies of the articles for use later.

 Not sure about which link to use?

 If you have any questions about which link to us, e-mail us.

 A PG librarian will answer your question by e-mail.

 Chat with librarians from PG and a worldwide librarian cooperative.
 Hours: